-We use Sphinx to generate the documentation and Read the Docs to publish it.
-Sphinx uses reStructuredText.
+We use reStructuredText for Sphinx to generate the documentation locally and online on Read the Docs.
 To learn more about the syntax, check out this quick reference.

 - Sphinx - Read the Docs Sphinx Theme

 Current working directory: nest-desktop/docs.
 To install Sphinx and the Read the Docs theme via pip: